ignis32/artinoise_recorder_fingering_editor/README.md

 P.S.

 Also, notes with positions (variants) containing only open holes are considered to be non existent.
-Additionaly, it means that re.corder does not acctually accept all-open-hole position as a real playable position by design.
+Additionaly, it means that re.corder does not actually accept all-open-hole position as a real playable position by design.
 So if you intend, for example to delete "A#0" (it is not a part of your fingering system) you just make sure it contains only one position with all holes being white (open).